zadid6pretam/ZAYAN/README.md

 ### iStructTab

 Our structured feature sequencing framework for multimodal learning with image and tabular data.
-This work is part of my PhD research on feature-structured tabular deep learning and multimodal tabular representation learning.
+This work is part of my PhD research on feature sequencing or ordering for multimodal image-tabular representation learning.

 - **iStructTab: Structured Feature Sequencing for Multimodal Learning of Image and Tabular Data**
   GitHub: https://github.com/zadid6pretam/iStructTab